 Taxes levied for the maintenance and operation of counties, cities, towns, school districts, community college districts and the State are primary taxes.
-These taxes are levied against the assessed valuation of the property (taxable property value multiplied by the appropriate property classification assessment ratio).
+These taxes are levied against the Net Assessed Limited Property Value of the taxing jurisdiction.
+The State does not currently levy ad valorem taxes, but the State currently requires a county (including the County) to levy a "State equalization assistance property tax" to provide equalization assistance to school districts in such county which is used to offset the cost of State equalization to those school districts.

-The primary taxes levied by each county, city, town and community college district are constitutionally limited to a maximum increase of 2% over the prior year's levy plus any taxes on property not subject to taxation in the preceding year (e.g., new construction and property brought into the jurisdiction because of annexation).
+The amount of primary taxes levied by a county (including the County), city, town and community college district is constitutionally limited to a maximum increase of 2% over the maximum allowable prior year's levy limit amount plus any taxes on property not subject to tax in the preceding year (e.g., new construction and property brought into the jurisdiction because of annexation).
+Each taxing entity's maximum allowable property tax levy limit amount was rebased to the amount of actual 2005 primary property taxes levied (plus amounts levied against property not subject to taxation in the prior year).
 The 2% limitation does not apply to primary taxes levied on behalf of school districts.